MoFHeka/execution-ucx/README.md

 *   **Memory Management**: Integrated UCX memory registration/deregistration (`ucx_memory_resource`), simplifying RDMA operations.
 *   **CUDA Support**: Seamless support for CUDA device memory, enabling GPU-Direct RDMA (GDR).
 *   **Extensibility**: Modular design allows for easy extension to support new protocols or hardware.
+*   **General-Purpose RPC**: A flexible RPC module (`rpc_core`) for type-safe, cross-process function calls, supporting service discovery.

 ## Core Concepts

 *   `ucx_context`: The core component that encapsulates `ucp_worker_h` and drives all asynchronous operations.
 It has its own thread for polling UCX events and executing tasks.
 *   `ucx_am_context`: The Active Message context, providing an interface for sending and receiving Active Messages.
+*   `RpcDispatcher`: The central class for registering and invoking RPC functions.
+It manages function signatures and handles data serialization.
 *   `ucx_connection`: Encapsulates `ucp_ep_h`, representing a connection to a remote peer.
 *   `ucx_connection_manager`: Manages and reuses `ucx_connection`, handling connection establishment and teardown.
 *   `ucx_memory_resource`: A C++ PMR-style memory resource for allocating registered memory that can be used directly by UCX for RDMA operations.